-What are the members of CDS’s judging panel for the CDS Documentary Essay Prize looking for in a successful photographic essay, one that is strong enough to win the competition?
+What are the members of CDS’s judging panel for the CDS Documentary Essay Prize looking for in a successful submission, one that is strong enough to win the competition?

 The competition’s review and selection process is geared toward fairness.
-An entry is reviewed again (and again) if even only one panelist would like to keep it under consideration.
+An entry is reviewed again (and again) if just a single panelist would like to keep it under consideration.

 Are there restrictions on who can apply?

 The prize is intended to reward excellence in documentary writing (literary nonfiction) on any subject.
 There are no restrictions on the age and nationality of the applicants.
 Individuals currently associated with the Center for Documentary Studies are not eligible for the prize.

 Please send any questions about the guidelines and eligibility to Caitlin Johnson at the Center for Documentary Studies at firstname.lastname@example.org.